MrShiny608/MrShiny608/_posts/2025-05-13-QualityOfGuarantees.md

 * ❓ What if a developer forgets to add the message to the outbox?
 * 🔁 What if a migration script corrects malformed data but skips messaging?
 * 🧑‍💻 What about manual DB edits?
-(Yes, I’ve seen cultures where engineers run direct SQL against prod to "fix" bugs.)
+(Yes, I've seen cultures where engineers run direct SQL against prod to "fix" bugs.)

-I’ve worked with companies where entire teams - as much as 10% of the engineering org - were dedicated solely to repairing data inconsistencies: patching over bugs, correcting silent human mistakes, and recovering from missing or misfired events.
+I've worked with companies where entire teams - as much as 10% of the engineering org - were dedicated solely to repairing data inconsistencies: patching over bugs, correcting silent human mistakes, and recovering from missing or misfired events.

 I brought this up in a recent interview.
 The tech director dismissed the problem with a shrug - "you can't solve everything."
 And sure, not everything needs solving.
 But here, you actually *can* harden a fragile, human-enforced guarantee into a deterministic computing one.